 Gamaya's app is built on React, one of the best frontend tools for building web user interfaces.
 It has a component-based architecture, which means developers can create reusable components and assemble existing ones in various combinations.
 This strategy reduces software development time, making it faster and more affordable to release a web application.

 To redesign the Gamaya's app and at the same time reduce the time and effort of web developers, we found a solution in technology.

 To help developers implement needed design components using Ant Design, we prepared a UI kit and taught developers how to use it.

-We wrote a small guide with links to the Ant's components and ran a demo session where we explained how to implement complex components.
-We even tried to implement some of them ourselves to make sure it's feasible.
+We wrote a small guide with links to the Ant's components and ran a demo session, where we explained how to implement complex components.
+We also tried to implement some of them ourselves to make sure it was feasible.

 This way we saved Gamaya's development team the time and hassle of making changes in development.